subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 ### 1.6 Add a Controller Account

-The Controller is a separate account that needs to be created and it holds a small amount of DEV tokens to update configurations.
+The Controller is a separate account that needs to be created, and it holds a small amount of kSQT token to update configuration.

 Updating a configuration is a signable event.
-That means, it is an on-chain update that requires transaction fees to be paid (in DEV).
+That means, it is an on-chain update that requires transaction fees to be paid (in kSQT).

 Click `Managed Controllers` and then select `Create an Account`.
 This adds an account where you will need to fund with some tokens.
 Then set the account to `Active`.